-The evidence for the 2024 index was collected via a 26-question survey of 6,774 respondents using lpsos' KnowledgePanel, a random probability survey panel with selection based on a random sample of UK households.
-The fieldwork was carried out between 9th and 15th May 2024, ahead of the announcement of the 2024 General Election.
-This report provides an overview of the findings based on all respondents living in the UK.
-Our separate Scotland, Wales and Northern Ireland reports provide an overview of the findings for each of these individual jurisdictions.

-- The overall collective wellbeing index score and the wellbeing domain scores have a value of between 0 and 100. - The collective wellbeing scores, domain scores, and individual questions were all analysed to compare aspects of life for different groups of people in different parts of the UK. - Regression analysis was used to help understand which demographic characteristicsare most associated with both collective wellbeing overall, and with social, economic, environmental and democratic wellbeing specifically.
+- The evidence for the 2024 index was collected via a 26-question survey of 6,774 respondents using Ipsos' KnowledgePanel, a random probability survey panel with selection based on a random sample of UK households.
+The fieldwork was carried out between 9th and 15th May 2024, ahead of the announcement of the 2024 General Election. - The overall collective wellbeing index score and the wellbeing domain scores have a value of between 0 and 100. - The collective wellbeing scores, domain scores, and individual questions were all analysed to compare aspects of life for different groups of people in different parts of the UK. - Factor analysis was used to construct the index scores, and regression analysis was used to help understand which demographic characteristics are most associated with both collective wellbeing overall, and with social, economic, environmental and democratic wellbeing specifically.
 We have used this analysis to structure the discussion of the demographic characteristics impacting on wellbeing throughout this report.